rorodata/careers/frontend.md

 **User / Org page**

-This page should list the profile picture and all the public repos with title and description.
-The user should be able to input a username to view repo of a particular user or organization
+Ask the site visitor to input a github handle(username) they wish to explore.
+The response page should list the profile picture and all the public repos with title and description for that specific handle.

 **Repo page**